zimolzak/amia-2022-symposium/README.md

 author increased 38 to 43, then 37 to 44. sentiment the same M vs W.
 Also looked at awards.
 Years 2017--2020 trends.

-gender repr *JAMIA*. griffin A, chung A. UNC. public web sites, 74% progs let by men, 83% fellowships men.
+gender repr *JAMIA*. griffin A, Chung A. UNC. public web sites, 74% progs let by men, 83% fellowships men.

 women IT managers in Saudi Arabia. aldekhyyel R et al. *JAMIA*.
 Not particular social challenges.
 It was the field itself.

-Bright T, Mccoy A et al. AMIA first look program *JAMIA*.
+Bright T, McCoy A et al. AMIA first look program *JAMIA*.
 The program increased the interest of 87 ishg women.
 Linkedin profile review.

 Grando A, Chapman W. Women in AMIA leadership program. *JAMIA*.
-Pre post survey about using strengths, know career vision, leadership ocnfidence, circumvent barriers, influence decision, guide a group, prepare for change, manage conflict.
+Pre post survey about using strengths, know career vision, leadership confidence, circumvent barriers, influence decision, guide a group, prepare for change, manage conflict.

 ## Theme: Ethics